1957: Ricky Nelson debuted on the US singles charts with his first single, “A Teenager’s Romance.”

 1972: The Staple Singers had their first #1 on the Billboard R&B chart with, “I’ll Take You There.”
 A month later, the single became their first of two chart-topping records on the Hot 100 pop chart.

-1972: The self-titled duet album by Robert Flack and Donny Hathaway was released.
+1972: The self-titled duet album by Roberta Flack and Donny Hathaway was released.
 At the time, Flack had enjoyed limited commercial success, and Atlantic Records producer Jerry Wexler suggested the joint venture to consolidate the two artists’ popularity.

 1972: “Rocket Man,” the lead single from Elton John’s fifth studio album Honky Château, entered the Billboard Hot 100.

 1973: After parting ways with longtime musical partner Art Garfunkel in 1970, Paul Simon launched his first solo tour at Boston’s Music Hall.
 The beginning of the tour coincided with the release of his second solo album, There Goes Rhymin’ Simon, which had released the day before.
 Joining Simon on the tour were gospel group the Jessy Dixon Singers and Urubamba, a group of musicians from Argentina and Uruguay founded in 1956 by Jorge Milchberg.
 The group had previously toured with Simon & Garfunkel and recorded with them on such songs as “El Condor Pasa.”
 An official live LP from the tour, Paul Simon in Concert: Live Rhymin, was released the following spring.

 1977: After signing their first major recording contract, Dublin band Boomtown Rats performed for a group of record company employees at Studio 51 in London.